AMANDLA! WOMEN TO WATCH EDITION

-Public Sector Operations Lawyer, African Development Bank.
+Public Sector Operations Lawyer, African Development Bank, Ivory Coast.

 I still have memories of when I turned 12, and motions of musing over admirable professions.
 My father is a lawyer and I recall comparisons often drawn of us two.
 Many considered we share similar traits: a passion for delving into books; poring over and finding solutions to issues; engaging in debates on a wealth of subjects leading to logical conclusions.
 By my latter high school years I became resolute about reading law, qualifying as a barrister and eventually using my legal and oratory skills in an international setting.
 Thankfully this fell within God’s plans for me - I have done just that.

 What is your proudest professional moment thus far?